Playscii is an open source ASCII art, animation, and game creation program. It runs on Windows, Linux, and macOS.

 Playscii's development is ongoing and the program should now be usable for creating artwork and games.
-If you run into any, please file a bug if you're able.
+If you run into any bugs, please file a bug if you're able.
 Download the latest build here.
 New with 0.8.0, the project's documentation has detailed info on creating art and games, and is also included with Playscii itself.

 With the executable builds for Windows and Mac you don't need to have anything else installed - just download, unzip, and run.
 If you're running from source then you'll need the dependencies listed in the readme.

 What sorts of things have people made with it?

 Playscii's game creation capabilities are maturing as well: Endless Ladder Climbing 2 is the first released game made using Playscii, and PETSCII Fireplace is an example of a simple non-interactive "creative coding" style application.

 What's the development plan for Playscii?

 Since version 0.7.0 most major features exist in some form, so development is now a process of refinement.
 For a very detailed view of what's being (or might be) worked on, see the project's Trello board.
 Voting and commenting are enabled for anyone with a Trello account, so feel free to do so if you see something that'd be particularly useful to you!

 Which open source license is Playscii's code offered under?